dimailn/vrf/README.md

 ```

-If your action must show toast in UI by result, this can be done in the middleware.
-For example, in REST middleware $message field will be processed by middleware as a message for user and it will be shown by ```showErrorMessage``` / ```showSuccessMessage``` functions(passed on vrf initialization).
+If your action must show toast in UI by result, this can be done in the effects.
+For example, in REST effect $message field will be processed by effect as a message for user and it will be emitted by ```showMessage```.

 ### Run actions programmatically